devedge/devedge.github.io/source/_posts/zfs-rolling-snapshots-with-systemd-units-timers.md

 ## timer file

-The timer is even simpler.
-The `OnCalendar` directive is set to `daily`, and the variable window of time when it runs is reduced to 10 seconds from the default of 1 minutes using `AccuracySec`:
+The timer is even simpler, with the only customization being the `OnCalendar` directive set to `daily`:

-### zfs-7-daily-autosnapshots@.timer
+### zfs-autosnapshot-7-daily@.timer

 ```ini
 [Unit]